It is prudent for every law office to purchase proper lawyer’s professional liability insurance coverage through a reliable provider.

 As a busy professional, you don’t always have the time or the resources to research the insurance marketplace to compare all malpractice programs available today.

 The HSBA has done the legwork for you so you don’t have to worry if you’ve made the right choice.
-After careful review of all the major insurance carriers writing in Hawaii, the Board of Governors chose to endorse Mercer Health & Benefits Administration LLC and Westport Insurance Corporation, a member of Swiss Re Corporate Solutions.
+After careful review of all the major insurance carriers writing in Hawaii, the Board of Governors chose to endorse AMBA and Westport Insurance Corporation, a member of Swiss Re Corporate Solutions.

 This is the only lawyer’s professional liability insurance program endorsed by the Hawaii State Bar Association.